datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR05-Time-Series-Raster.md

 **CRS** is in UTM Zone 19.
 If you have completed the previous tutorials in this
 [raster data in `R` series ]({{ site.baseurl }}tutorial/spatial-raster-series),
-you should notice that the UTM Zone for the remote sensing non-Landsat-derived data was 18, not 19.
-Why is it now Zone 19?
-It this an error in our data?
+you may have noticed that the UTM zone for the NEON collected remote sensing data was in Zone 18 rather than Zone 19.
+Why are the Landsat data in Zone 19?

 <figure>
     <a href="{{ site.baseurl }}/images/dc-spatial-raster/UTM_zones_18-19.jpg">